apache/spark/docs/spark-connect-overview.md

 https://gist.githubusercontent.com/hvanhovell/fd8afd47632d97946084d254f4dad39c/raw
 {% endhighlight %}

-And now you can start a Scala shell using Spark Connect to connect to your Spark server with Ammonite like this:
+And now you can start an Ammonite Scala shell using Spark Connect to connect to your Spark server like this:
 {% highlight bash %}
 amm --class-based -p spark_connect_scala_client.sc
 {% endhighlight %}